prajitdas/EBXPrivacy/README.md

 * Make sure that the license file name and contents were not altered while downloading the file (for example, by a virus scanner or your e-mail client).
 The **most common problem** is that some e-mail clients rename the file.
 * Make sure that you have put the license file into the root folder of the SD-card (this is the folder you will see when you connect your Android device to a PC).
-* After starting XPrivacy, the license file will be imported, which means the license file will be removed from the root folder of the SD-card, and that the about dialog will show *Licensed*.
+* After starting EBXPrivacy, the license file will be imported, which means the license file will be removed from the root folder of the SD-card, and that the about dialog will show *Licensed*.

 If your device doesn't have an SD-card, you will need to put the license file into the root folder of the external storage folder.
 This is the folder you will see if you connect your Android device to a PC.
 When in doubt, you can use the menu *Help*, *About* to see the correct folder name.